syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-master-slide-and-layout-slide-in-c-sharp.md

 {% highlight vb.net tabtitle="VB.NET" %}

-'Creates a PowerPoint presentation.
+'Create a PowerPoint presentation.
 Using pptxDoc As IPresentation = Presentation.Create()
-    'Accesses the first master slide in PowerPoint file.
+    'Access the first master slide in PowerPoint file.
     Dim masterSlide As IMasterSlide = pptxDoc.Masters(0)
-    'Retrieves the background instance.
+    'Retrieve the background instance.
     Dim background As IBackground = masterSlide.Background
-    'Sets the fill type for background as Solid fill. background.Fill.FillType = FillType.Solid
+    'Set the fill type for background as Solid fill. background.Fill.FillType = FillType.Solid
-    'Gets the instance for solid Fill.
+    'Get the instance for solid Fill.
     Dim solidFill As ISolidFill = background.Fill.SolidFill
-    'Sets the color for solid fill object. solidFill.Color = ColorObject.Green
+    'Set the color for solid fill object. solidFill.Color = ColorObject.Green
-    'Saves the PowerPoint file.
+    'Save the PowerPoint file.
     pptxDoc.Save("Sample.pptx")
 End Using